ansdomain/ans-contracts-v3/contracts/wrapper/README.md

 ## Notes on upgrading the Name Wrapper

 The Name Wrapper has a built-in upgrade function that allows the owner of the Name Wrapper to set a new contract for all names to be migrated to as a last resort migration.
 Upgrading a name is optional and is only able to be done by the owner of the name in the original NameWrapper.
 A name can only be migrated when the parent has been migrated to the new registrar.
-By default the `ROOT_NODE` and `ETH_NODE` should be wrapped in the constructor of the new Name Wrapper.
+By default the `ROOT_NODE` and `ARB_NODE` should be wrapped in the constructor of the new Name Wrapper.

-The upgraded namewrapper must include the interface `INameWrapperUpgrade.sol`, which mandates two functions that already exist in the new wrapper: `wrapETH2LD` and `setSubnodeRecord`.
-The `wrapETH2LD` function can be used as-is, however the `setSubnodeRecord` needs one additional permission, which checks for if the parent of the name you are wrapping has already been wrapped and the `msg.sender` is the old wrapper.
+The upgraded namewrapper must include the interface `INameWrapperUpgrade.sol`, which mandates two functions that already exist in the new wrapper: `wrapARB2LD` and `setSubnodeRecord`.
+The `wrapARB2LD` function can be used as-is, however the `setSubnodeRecord` needs one additional permission, which checks for if the parent of the name you are wrapping has already been wrapped and the `msg.sender` is the old wrapper.

 ```solidity
 // Example of that check in solidity